ralf-boltshauser/next-guide/README.md

 Apart from that we can also just route to specific pages like the back to home link on the `src/app/posts/page.tsx` file.

 We added the data fetch also to the posts/[id]/page.tsx file to show that the page is server rendered on demand.

+# React Excursion
+## State
+Check out the `src/app/components/PostItem.tsx` to see an example of state.
+## Effect
+We have an example using useEffect to clear the view counter on the `src/app/components/PostItem.tsx` file.
+The effect is triggered when the views are updated.
+This means the counter is reset every time the views are updated.
+An Effect function should be cleaned up when the component is unmounted.
+This can be done by returning a function from the effect function.
+Check out the `src/app/components/PostItem.tsx` file to see how this is done.
+This prevents buggy behavior and multiple effects running at the same time.
+## Context
+We have a reading list context which tracks all posts that the user has read. `src/app/components/navbar.tsx` consumes the reading list and displays the info to the user. `src/app/context/ReadingListContext.tsx` is the context file and `src/app/components/PostItem.tsx` is the file that updates the reading list. `src/app/layout.tsx` is the file that provides the context to the whole application.

+A context always needs a provider and a consumer.
+The provider is the parent component that provides the context and the consumer is the child component that consumes the context.
+The provider is the `ReadingListContext` component and the consumer is the `Navbar` component.
+A context contains its state and the functions to update the state.
+The state is the reading list and the function is `addToReadingList`.